See UPDATE below - How it started: "Conozcan a Alex Saab, bolichico colombiano", 24 October 2013. English version here.

 We take special pride in the fact that the criminal charges filed by U.S. Department of Justice that led to Saab's arrest (corruption and money laundering), sprang from his involvement in procurement of housing units with Fondo Global de Construcción and in foreign exchange fraud between Venezuela and Ecuador (SUCRE).
 This site broke that story on 24 October 2013.
 The investigation was then republished on 29 October 2013 by Colombia's Revista Semana in co authorship with Fanny Kertzman.
 Two days later, on 31 October, La W -popular radio station in Colombia- interviewed this site's editor about Saab's "business".

 We also take pride on the fact that we called him a thug, since day one, tracked him down and interviewed him on 11 November 2013, another feat.
+Saab knew that we knew, and referred to this site's editor as a "periodista triplehijueputa" in conversation with narcosenator Piedad Cordoba.
 It is comforting to know that DoJ's prosecutors, whose work led to Saab's arrest, are regular readers and use this site's information to advance law enforcement.

 Saab's exceptional criminal career, however, spans many sectors.
 Shortly after the housing units award, Rafael Ramirez announced that PDVSA was to get into imports of subsidised food.
 That's where Saab cemented his position, as brilliantly exposed by Roberto Deniz.
 His fingers where everywhere: housing, FX, infrastructure, imports, exports, mining, oil, banking...
 No Venezuelan Boligarch / Bolichico could cast a shadow on Saab.
 Not a single one of them forged the kind of omertà, or managed to accumulate the brownie points that Maduro deposited in Saab and his narco partner.
 In fact, some of the worse representatives of that class, second-generation type of pedigreed thugs like Francisco D'Agostino, were in Saab's employment.